See Textbooks FAQs for help with questions about how the data is used.

 Right click on the query for Design view, copy the query and paste into a text editor.
 Use Find & Replace to edit all bracketed tables with correct semester dates.
 Select all, copy and replace the query.
 Check the Bookstore List table to ensure that data types are consistent for similar fields (i.e. text or number).
 Typically this will happen on the ISBN-13 or ISBN-10 columns; convert the Book store list number columns to short text columns to solve the problem.

 Run the Textbook Search List query.
 (This takes a few seconds.)
-On the External Data tab, export the results of the query into an Excel file with the name Textbook Search List [Date], into the Textbook Search list folder.
+On the External Data tab, export the results of the query into an Excel file with the name Textbook Search List [Date], into the Textbook Search list folder (test: make sure ISBN column types are imported as Text).
 In most cases, use the date Dawn ran the script, or the latest bookstore tab date for the file.
 In Excel, select all, click “Remove Duplicates” on the Data tab and dedupe based on all of the columns, since there may still be same name titles used for multiple sections, and all would need to be retained in that case.
 If there are blank catkey fields it means that these titles have not yet been shipped.

 Add “short desc” column at the beginning of the Textbook Search List (Date).xlsx and use the Fill down tool to fill in the name of the term (make sure that it's in this form: Fall '18) for all rows.
 Also, check that column names match the previous Textbook Search List file that was sent to DLI.
 Variations may occur, and the textbook search needs consistent column names.
 Note that some inprocess barcodes may be formatted for scientific notation.
 Leave these as is, because chances are we have not received these titles yet and therefore these barcodes are not typical .
 When in doubt, check the catkey in Sirsi to confirm status.